quocthang0507/GraphDrawing/README.md

 # GraphDrawing
- Draw mathematical graphs in WPF
+ Draw mathematical graphs in Windows Forms
+ Based on VietGraph 2.0